Cache

 }

-The game first checks if there's already a cached instance of the class named MyClass
+The game first checks if there's already a cached instance of the class named MyClass with the context owner's pointer.

-If not, then it will first create the factory, in the example above that is called MyClass(CP3SObj@ obj)
+If not, then it will first create the factory, in the example above that is called MyClass(CP3SObj@ obj),

-this will always gets called first, before eventually executing MyFunction()
+this will always gets called first, before eventually executing MyFunction().

-In the factory you can set up initialization things such as making sure the self
+In the factory you can set up initialization things such as making sure the self handle is assigned to the

 entity that called AngelScript.